yanatan16/passport-youtube/README.md

 The Youtube authentication strategy authenticates users using a youtube account and OAuth 2.0 tokens.
-The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a app ID, app secret, and callback URL.
+The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a app ID, app secret, callback URL and optionally access type, approval prompt, login hint, display and realm.

 See [this doc](https://developers.google.com/youtube/v3/guides/authentication) for information about youtube scopes.